Acas is a non-departmental public body of the Department for Business, Energy and Industrial Strategy (BEIS). Most of our funding is provided by BEIS.

 - Customer Service Board – responsible for delivering services, chaired by Ian Wood

-- Planning, Performance and Change Board – responsible for delivering change projects, chaired by Catherine Nowicki
+- Planning, Performance and Change Board – responsible for delivering change projects, chaired by Kate Nowicki

 - Technical Design and Delivery Board – responsible for delivering technical solutions, chaired by James Vincent